WheelChan/Finding-New-Potential-Restaurant-Locations/README.md

 1. Need to install folium, sklearn and seaborn packages
 2. Obtain OSM data and use the cleaning_data.ipynb code to clean data into a file named output.csv (original OSM data used from amenities-vancouver.json)
 3. finding-attractive-locactions.ipynb finds locations based off a generated set of points along a diagonal line while finding-attractive-locactions-with_grid_search.ipynb generates points in a grid-like manner

+# POTENTIAL ISSUES:

+1. The function for determining attractiveness scores only uses the 10 closest attractions and 10 closest potential competitors as a basis for its scoring.
+      - issue then is that the 20 closest amenities to a potential locations ccould all be competitors but the attractiveness score does not reflect this reality